Sores, Ulcers, Burns

 Fresh aloe vera juice is outstanding on burns, to hasten healing.
 But this can only be done if you have a growing plant to cut the leaves from.

-HYDROThe following hydrotherapy treatments are listed in the author's book, Water Therapy Manual (see order sheet): Ice Pack (p.
+HYDROThe following hydrotherapy treatments are listed in the author's book, Water Therapy Manual (see book store): Ice Pack (p.
 46), Neutral Full Bath (p.
 122), Evaporating Compress, and the Cool Irrigating Compress (p.
 242).
 Extensive burns can be treated with the Prolonged or Continuous Neutral Bath (p.
 242, 122).
 Old burns can be treated with the Paraffin Bath (p.
 79).

 ENCOURAGEMENTHe that keepeth Israel neither slumbers nor sleeps.
 He is kept in perfect peace whose mind is stayed on God.
 By His enabling grace, you may obey all His will for your life.